 I was too heavy back in 2010, I had a BMI of over 65 and my surgeon also felt that I was on too many medications for my anxiety and depression, after being misdiagnosed with bi-polar disorder in 2009 for the bypass to be safe.
 I had type II diabetes and sleep apnea at age 27, something needed to be done.
 He said that one day I could have the bypass done if I ever got mentally better.
 I refuse to believe that I have failed or been unsuccessful with my first surgery.
-Most other Bariatric people are not aware that the sleeve can often be the first step in a two step process.
-Many are quick to tell me my sleeve failed since I am having a second surgery.
+Most other bariatric people are not aware that the sleeve can often be the first step in a two step process.
+Many are quick to tell me my sleeve failed since I had a second surgery.
 We did the first surgery, the sleeve, to get me to a better place physically and a better place mentally so that one day when financially able I could undergo the bypass surgery to help get the largest amount of weight off.
 My sleeve helped me lose about 50 pounds and go off my diabetes medications.
-Mentally I went from 7 psychiatric medications to being medication free.
+Mentally I went from 7 psychiatric medications to one medication.
 My sleeve did work, at least to me it did.
 My first surgery was also a difficult journey.
 I was hospitalized twice in the first ten months for wanting to seriously hurt myself and used to have to take seven different medications to just barely function.
-Some how I managed to lose about 50 pounds through all this and I have kept it off and am now living medication free.
+Some how I managed to lose about 50 pounds through all this.
+I take one medication now for anxiety.
 I think that’s successful considering I could have been six feet under at this point and and I used to take 7 different psych meds!
 A plus, as of December 2013, I officially no longer had sleep apnea or diabetes and had a normal A1c of 5.4!